Danny Jones (film): Critical reception

 Monthly Film Bulletin said "Almost a Welsh Pookie.
 Most of the attention goes to the peculiarly baffled relationship between the two teenagers (one painfully withdrawn, the other desperately extroverted).
 But while the frustrations of the beginning are perceptively handled, there is a scattering of over-explicit scenes towards the end ... and the happy conclusion comes at a glib rush.
 Jules Bricken directs from his own screenplay, and if his film ultimately fails to establish itself very clearly, this seems more a fault of the writing than of anything else.
 Indeed, after the finely characterised conflict of the opening sequences – with Frank Finlay as a heavy father more dependent on emotional blackmail than physical threat, and Len Jones' Danny a study in puzzled acquiescence – the relationship between father and son gradually slips away through a lack of writing: something more needs to be said about the motives and feelings of both sides in the final confrontation, and about the uneasiness of the ostensibly happy balance with which the film ends."

+John Coleman wrote in the New Statesman: "Danny Jones is a misfire about a young Welsh lad (Len Jones) mollocking with an amply proportioned Young Lady from the posh local school.
+Jane Carr is brave as the uglyish duckling who puts out to get attention and Frank Finlay is the boy's gruff but derstanding da."